 Do you need every mop, broom, vacuum, and duster you have stashed away?
 Dispose of duplicate, worn-out, or hard-to-use tools.
 Take the time to thoroughly clean the ones you are keeping.
 The one exception for duplicates is if you have a multi-story home: It is easier to have a set of tools for each level of your home.

 Evaluate Cleaning Products

 How many open bottles of toilet cleaner or glass cleaner do you have under the sink?
 There should only be one of each.
 If you have two partially used bottles of the same brand, combine them and toss or recycle the empty container.

 NEVER mix different cleaning brands or formulas, because the ingredients can form a toxic reaction.

 Look for multi-purpose cleaners that can be used on several surfaces.
 You don't need always need a separate cleaner.
 Or, go organic and make cleaning products using distilled vinegar, baking soda, and a few drops of dishwashing liquid.
 If you make a homemade cleaning solution, be sure to label it properly.
-As with cleaning tools, multiples of a product are a good idea so that cleaning supplies are handy on every level of your home.
+As with cleaning tools, keeping multiple of a single product is a good idea so that cleaning supplies are handy on every level of your home.

 Evaluate Your Storage Space

 Cleaning supplies don't always have to go under a sink.
-You may find that a garage, linen closet, behind a door, or a hallway closet works best for you.
+You may find that a garage, linen closet, behind a door, or hallway closet works best for you.
 One rule you should always follow is that no cleaning products should be stored where young children, pets, or vulnerable adults can reach them.
 It's also always a good idea to get cleaning products off the floor.